 So it’s my birthday today, and I am about to start baking my own birthday cake.
 (German Chocolate without eggs, I hope it turns out okay!)
 But I wanted to pop in real quick and share a recipe that is so easy and kind of healthy, and very chocolatey.
 What’s a birthday without chocolate?
 Not very happy I would say. :)

-I’ve always heard of avocado pudding, and wondered if it would actually be good, so when I noticed we had a few extra ripe avocados, I decided to give it a whirl.
+Have you heard of chocolate avocado pudding?
+Have you wondered if it would actually be good?
+Recently I noticed we had a few extra ripe avocados, I decided to give it a whirl.
 Literally.
 In my new blender.
 I didn’t have a recipe, I just pulled a few ingredients out and blended them up, and surprise!
-Avocado chocolate pudding is good.
+Chocolate avocado pudding is good.
 Very good, actually.

-See?
-Looks just like regular chocolate pudding!
-You can’t taste the avocado, it just adds a really nice creaminess.
+It looks just like regular chocolate pudding, and you can’t taste the avocado, it just adds a really nice creaminess.
 And of course it adds some nice nutritional benefits as well, like lots of good, healthy fats.
 Dessert without the guilt.

 Chocolate Avocado Pudding (Paleo, Vegan).

 - optional: pistachios or other nut for topping